 Learning is fundamental.

-From the COVID-19 pandemic to the advent of generative AI, the ways in which we learn have been upended over the last half decade, and new approaches to learning will be required to prepare young people for the future of work, democracy, and society.
+From the COVID-19 pandemic to the advent of generative AI, the ways in which we learn have been upended over the decade.
+New approaches to learning are already shaping young people’s experiences, and will continue to be required to prepare young people for the future of work, democracy, and society.
 Adapting educational practices and systems to be future fit, while also ensuring learners across the globe have access to the resources they need to learn effectively, requires new ways to harness technology, spark creativity, and provide services.
 Learning happens inside and outside of traditional school settings, and we believe learning is a lifelong practice.
 Moonshot is committed to supporting changemakers who are shifting the way that teaching and learning happen - for individuals and society.

 Main topic: Proof of concept or more advanced practices in educational methods and or access.